aviralsaxena1104/Quiz-Application-using-HTML-CSS-and-Javascript/README.md

 # Quiz-Application-using-HTML-CSS-and-Javascript
-# Title: Interactive Quiz App Using HTML, CSS, and JavaScript

-I developed an interactive quiz application using HTML, CSS, and JavaScript.
+Developed an interactive quiz application using HTML, CSS, and JavaScript.
 This project was a fantastic way to dive deep into web development, combining my skills in front-end technologies to create a dynamic and engaging user experience.

 # Features
 1.Question Display: